OrganisedAFID/our-project-name/README.md

 ### Alternative soundcard setup (only use this if the above fails)

 #### Step 1: Select your soundcard as I/O device for your pi
 Follow the instructions for Step 2 in the normal setup.
-Or, if you hae already done that, skip this step.
+Or, if you have already done that, skip this step.

 #### Step 2: Blacklist all other input devices to your pi
 Execute the following command: